voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 .. default-role:: code
 .. include:: ../../substitutions.rst

-The first step to using FiftyOne is to load your data into a FiftyOne
+The first step to using FiftyOne is to load your data into a
-|WhatIsADataset|.
+|WhatIsAFiftyOneDataset|.
 FiftyOne supports automatic loading of datasets stored in
 various common formats.
 If your dataset is stored in a custom format, don't worry, FiftyOne also provides support for easily loading datasets in custom formats.